 Within the building, which has received several million dollars worth of renovations in the last few years, is a modern facility featuring a shopping center with duty free shops, a food court, two banks, a meditation room, a medical center, and a flight and baggage information system.
 The building is rigged with high-speed WiFi Internet, although it does cost a small fee to use.

 Hundreds of direct flights from North America and Europe make the journey to Aruba each week, and even more connecting flights do as well.
 Tourists from the United States shouldn't have a difficult time flying direct to the island, but a layover in a large city may be a money saver.
 Below, you'll find a chart of all of the airlines that fly into Aruba, which will help you to narrow down your options.

-When flying from the U.S. this chart may come in handy.
-Online services don't always show the best options so it helps to see a summary of which airlines actually provide direct service to this location.
+This chart lets you know which airlines have flights from the U.S. and where they are flying from.
+The online booking services don't consistently display the most logical options so it's useful to see a summary of which airlines actually offer direct service to this location.

 |Baltimore, MD, USA||BWI||AirTran|

 See the table below for scheduled air service from other airports in the region.
 Even if you can't get a flight directly from your preferred airport, making a connection through another Caribbean airport may be a very viable option.

 Requirements for entering Aruba by plane include presenting a passport, return or ongoing ticket, and proof of accommodations on the island.
 Tourists will also need to fill out an Embarkation and Disembarkation Card, and have all of this approved by customs and immigrations before leaving the airport.
 Be aware that if you plan to stay on the island for longer than three months, you will need to apply for a visa.